aurnik/cbp-site/privacy_blogsync.md

 We may update this privacy policy from time to time in order to reflect, for example, changes to our practices or for other operational, legal or regulatory reasons.

 ## Contact Us
-For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at support@aurnik.com.
+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at support@deadsimple.studio.